Electricity

 Entry requirements

-United States citizens need a passport and may enter visa-free for up to 30 days.
+British citizens need a passport and may enter visa-free for up to 30 days if arriving and departing via Minsk National Airport (not via Russia).

-South African citizens need a passport and a visa to enter Belarus.
+South African citizens need a passport and require a visa to enter Belarus.
+No specific visa exemptions for up to 30 days are listed.

 Useful contacts